aces/Loris/modules/README.md

-### This directory contains all modules for Loris. only for test ignore me.
+### This directory contains all modules for Loris.

 Modules should be entirely self-contained into a subdirectory with the following structure: